No Dental Benefits? We have you covered Save Today

 Porcelain & Zirconia Dental Crowns

-Porcelain & Zirconia Dental Crowns are a strong and natural-looking way to fix damaged teeth.
-These crowns cover the entire tooth above the gum and work just like a real tooth.
-They are often used after root canal treatment or to complete a dental implant.
-Crowns help repair cracks, chips, and deep decay.
+Porcelain and zirconia dental crowns are strong, natural-looking restorations for damaged teeth.
+A crown covers the entire visible portion of the tooth above the gum and works like a real tooth.
+Crowns are often used after root canal treatment, to complete a dental implant, or to repair cracks, chips, and deep decay.

 Benefits of Dental Crowns

-• To hold a filling in place when the tooth structure is weak
+• Hold a filling in place when tooth structure is weak

-• To anchor a dental bridge to nearby teeth
+• Anchor a dental bridge to nearby teeth

-• To protect a tooth at risk of breaking
+• Protect a tooth at risk of breaking

-• To fix a tooth that’s cracked, chipped, or decayed
+• Repair a tooth that is cracked, chipped, or decayed

-• To cover a tooth properly after a root canal
+• Cover a tooth after a root canal

-• To top a dental implant for missing teeth
+• Top a dental implant for a missing tooth

 Types of Dental Crowns

-Porcelain crowns are made from all ceramic material.
-They look just like real teeth and can be tinted to match your natural tooth color.
-These crowns are strong, reliable, and blend in well with your smile.
+Porcelain crowns are made from ceramic material and can be tinted to match your natural tooth color.
+They are strong, reliable, and especially useful where a lifelike appearance matters most.

 The Dental Crown Procedure